Edmonton-Whitemud

 Edmonton-Whitemud is a provincial electoral district for the Legislative Assembly of Alberta, Canada.
 In 1989, its constituents unseated the Premier of the day, Donald Getty, by voting for Liberal candidate Percy Wickman.

 The district was represented by Dave Hancock who was in his fourth term as the Member of the Legislative Assembly.
 Hancock has also served as Minister of Justice twice, Attorney General and prior to that as Minister of Intergovernmental and Aboriginal Affairs.

 On December 15, 2006, Hancock was made Minister of Health and Wellness in Premier Ed Stelmach's cabinet.
 He later served as Deputy Premier under Stelmach's successor Alison Redford.
 Following Redford's resignation as Premier, Hancock was named as her replacement and sworn into office on March 23, 2014, meaning the Edmonton-Whitemud district was the seat of the Premier of Alberta for the second time.

+Since 2015, the riding has been represented by a succession of NDP MLAs, currently Rakhi Pancholi.

 History

 The electoral district was created in the 1971 boundary redistribution from the electoral districts of Strathcona Centre and Strathcona West.

 The 2010 boundary redistribution saw the riding significantly altered.
 It lost all land south of Anthony Henday Drive to the new electoral district of Edmonton-South West.
 It also lost land along the east boundary with Edmonton-Rutherford.
 The old line established in 2003 ran along 119 Street.
 It was pushed west to run continuously along Whitemud Creek.